A Euclid style algorithm for MacMahon's partition analysis: The Maple package CTEuclid

 where

-This result is obtained by modulo three large primes.
+The result is obtained by parallel computations modulo three different large primes.
 The total cpu time is about $70\times 3$ days.
 The author would like to thank his officemates for running these computations on their computers.

-For the order 6 magic squares problem, we have to save data for the results obtained in the second step.
-We split the data into different files, with each file containing 1000 terms.
-The most time consuming step is the third step, especially when the dimension is large.
-The good news is that we can estimate the running time.
-In the third step we need to eliminate the slack variables.
-When the data files are too large, we must do the computation modulo a large prime.
+For the order 6 magic squares problem, Step 2 of the \texttt{CTEuclid} algorithm takes about 10 hours cpu time to obtain $nt$ terms.
+Since $nt$ is too large, we have to split the data and save it in different files, with each file containing 1000 terms.
+The run time for Step 3 can be estimated for it is about linear in $nt$.
+Because $nt$ is large, we must do the computation modulo a large prime to avoid the large integer problem.
 Here we choose $p_1=636,286,597$ for our first computation.
-Our estimate time for the third step is about 108 days of cpu time based on the observation that each file takes about 5 minutes.
+Our estimated run time for Step 3 is about 108 days of cpu time.
+This is based on the observation that it takes about 5 minutes to dispel the slack variables for the $1000$ terms in each file.

-The flexibility of our algorithm allows us to reduce the number of terms obtained in the second step.
-The idea is that we can delay the adding of slack variables.
-That is, we can directly eliminate several variables as long as all terms in the outcome are valid, i.e., with no zero in the denominator.
-This is done by several tries and we need to control the size of the output.
-Next we apply our package to each term in the output.
-In this way, we reduced the size of the data files by one third and now the running time for the third step is about 70 days.
-These data can be reused for different modulo computations.
+Compared with 108 days, it is a small pay off to try to reduce the number $nt$.
+The flexibility of our algorithm allows us to reduce $nt$ by one third so that Step 3 can be done in about 70 days.
+The idea is that we can delay the adding of slack variables, which will be explained in Section \ref{s-sdd}.
+The saved data can be reused in Step 3 by computing it modulo different primes.
 Indeed we also did the computation modulo $p_2=460,710,223,302,903,961$ and $p_3=1,073,129,417,747,493,923$.

 Finally we use the Chinese remainder theorem to reconstruct the generating function $N/D$.
 We conclude that this is the desired solution because the maximum coefficient in $N$ is about $6.797227759\times 10^{-17} p_1p_2p_3$.
-Of course, if one needs a rigorous proof, one needs a bound for $N|_{q=1}$, which should not be a hard problem.
+Of course, for a rigorous proof, one needs a bit more work.
+A possible approach is based on the following observations: If $kP$ is a $d$ dimensional integral simplex, then $I_P(q)=N'/(1-q^k)^{d+1}$ for some polynomial $N'$ with nonnegative integer coefficients (see e.g., \cite[Ch.
+4]{EC1}); The above statement still holds if $kP$ is a $d$ dimensional integral polytope by using a carefully chosen unsigned simplex decomposition; $N'|_{q=1}/k^{d+1}$ is well-known to be the relative volume of $P$, which can be estimated by known methods in Geometry.